 Emerson Loft Ceiling Fan

+Shown in Picture: Emerson Loft Ceiling Fan Model CF765BS in Brushed Steel with Brushed Steel Airfloil ABS blades.
+The Loft is a Contemporary Industrial Residential style Ceiling Fan Designed for use Indoors Only.
+This fan features a 188mm x 15mm Motor with a Airfoil Contour Degree Blade Pitch producing an AirFlow rating of 4 (where 5 is best).
+It is operated by a 4 Speed Wall Control.
+Other types of controls are also available.
+Energy Star Qualified for Greater Efficiency.
 The Loft brings the look of an industrial fan into a design that is safe and appropriate for use in residential settings.
-This highly efficient Energy Star qualifed fan features a unique Airfoil blade design combined with a powerful and efficient motor that produces far more air than most other fans that are approved for use in residential applications. the Loft is UL listed for use in damp locations, so it can be installed either indoors or outdoors.
-Few outdoor ceiling fans actually move enough air to keep pesky bugs away like the Loft can, making it the perfect choice for your outdoor living areas (Brushed Steel finish is not recommended for use outdoors).
+This highly efficient Energy Star qualifed fan features a unique Airfoil blade design combined with a powerful and efficient motor that produces far more air than most other fans that are approved for use in residential applications.
+White and Barbecue Black finishes are UL listed for use indoors or outdoors in damp locations.
+The brushed steel finish is rated for indoor use only.
+Few outdoor ceiling fans actually move enough air to keep pesky bugs away like the Loft can, making it the perfect choice for your outdoor living areas.
 Although the Loft has the look of an industrial fan, it is not considered an industrial fan.
 Industrial fans operate at much higher RPMs and are not safe for use in residential applications.
 The Loft is safe in your home!.

 Included Control (EM-SW46W): 4-Speed Fan Slide Control in White with matching faceplate.
 2-wire installation rated for 1.2 AMPS.

 Building codes require blades to be at least 7' from the floor.